-The Echelon bike is a solution for moms to get a gym style spin class at home.
+The Echelon bike is a solution for moms to get a gym style spin class at home with a smart exercise bike.

 Right before the COVID-19 quarantine started, we decided to purchase a smart bike for me.
 We did quite a bit of research and talked to some friends that owned smart bikes before making our purchase.